DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 ### Prerequisites

 Make sure you have a [Datadog API Key][10] and are using a programming language [supported by a Datadog tracing library][2].
-To deploy a sample application in one click, use the Cloud Run Button of [these examples][12].
+To deploy a sample application in one click, without the need to follow the rest of the steps, you can use the Cloud Run Button of [these examples][12].

 ### Build your container with Datadog instrumentation